containers/podman/docs/source/markdown/podman.1.md

 #### **--storage-opt**=*value*

-Storage driver option, Default storage driver options are configured in `containers-storage.conf(5)`.
+Specify a storage driver option.
+Default storage driver options are configured in `containers-storage.conf(5)`.
 The `STORAGE_OPTS` environment variable overrides the default.
-The --storage-opt specified options overrides all.
-If you specify --storage-opt="", no storage options will be used.
+The --storage-opt specified options override all.
+Specify --storage-opt="" so no storage options will be used.

 #### **--syslog**